WorshipView All Ministries

 The East Lake neighborhood is one of Chattanooga’s most ethnically diverse neighborhoods.
 We as a church have ministries that focus on crossing over the cultural divide between the white, latino and african american populations.
-Our worship reflects this commitment.
+Our worship and music reflect this commitment.
 (Isaiah 2:2-3, Revelation 21)

 We use worship music from a variety of traditions, including but not limited to:

-Our worship often moves people to clap, dance, sing loudly and visibly express the thankfulness and joy wrapped up in corporately affirming and confessing our faith in God.
+Our worship often moves people to clap, dance, sing loudly and visibly express the thankfulness and joy we experience when corporately affirming and confessing our faith in God.
 (2 Samuel 6:14-15, Isaiah 55:12)

-Our worship is an opportunity to not just sing to God, but to teach ourselves about him!
+Our worship is an opportunity to not only sing to God, but to teach ourselves about him!
 Jesus Christ is the incarnation of the Word; the Word made flesh.
-In worship, we take the words of scripture and literally give them flesh, singing our theology aloud together.
+In worship, we take the words of Scripture and literally give them flesh, singing our theology aloud together.
 (John 1:14, John 15:26-27)

 We are located in the East Lake neighborhood, and are seeking to "produce a community of servant leaders who give of themselves for God, each other, and the neighborhood community."
 Like David, in our worship we cry out to God for peace, healing, and justice, just as we joyfully sing praises for his love, mercy and saving grace.
 We trust that the Holy Spirit will use our instruments and voices to constantly point us to Jesus and his finished work on the cross.

 1) Responsive readings taken from Scripture that reflect the themes and teachings of our Sermon Series

 2) Thoughtfully chosen music that enhances our experience and understanding of each week’s message

 3) The Sacrament of Communion, which is celebrated on the 1st and 3rd Sunday of every month.